 - When are Time Charts Most Effective?

 Time charts are best when you are using a single ingredient.
-You may not need a recipe then because you know how much time the ingredients have to stay inside the pot.
+You may not need a recipe then because you will know how much time the ingredients have to stay inside the pot.
 However, time charts can only replace recipes when you are totally comfortable with your pressure cooker.
-Therefore if you are planning to go for time charts, make sure that you and your pressure cooker know each other well.
+Therefore, if you are planning to go for time charts, make sure that you and your pressure cooker know each other well.